Book a Design Session

 Because of these regulations, which can and do fill volumes, it’s vital that a certified elevator mechanic – not a maintenance person – completes every installation.
 It requires an entirely different set of skills and know-how.
 If the interior fails to comply with regulations, the project shuts down, and this can impact the entire building’s functionality.
 Not to mention the budget and timeline.

 Elevator and building code compliance is complex, but non-negotiable.
-Partnering with an experienced interior company ensures that your customers’ elevators meet all applicable standards – which to them means projects completed safely, on-time, and on-budget.
-Fortunately, with the right partner, compliance can be simple.
+Partnering with an experienced interior company ensures that your customers’ elevators meet all applicable standards – which to them means completing projects safely, on-time, and on-budget.
+Fortunately, with the right partner, getting that compliant “elevator certificate” can be simple.
 If they’ll do the heavy lifting, you can get back to focusing on the rest of your project and rest assured that the final results will be up to code.

 How to Accurately Order Your Elevator Interior System